shijiale0609/atomistic_elastics/README.md

 elastic measurements (k_ii).
 The **cylinder** folder contains an equilibrated configuration of cylindrically confined 5CB for k_24 measurements.

-## The update between this repo and https://github.com/hsidky/atomistic_elastics.git (**In Silico Measurement of Elastic Moduli of Nematic Liquid Crystals** by Hythem Sidky,
+## The updates between this repo and https://github.com/hsidky/atomistic_elastics.git

-Juan J. de Pablo and Jonathan K. Whitmer. )
+https://github.com/hsidky/atomistic_elastics.git is about this work **In Silico Measurement of Elastic Moduli of Nematic Liquid Crystals** by Hythem Sidky,Juan J. de Pablo and Jonathan K. Whitmer.

 - This repo uses ABF (Adaptive Biasing Force Algorithm) instead of BFS (Basis Function Sampling) for calculating elastic constants (gen_elastic_runs.py).
 - This repo adds forcefield for 6CB, 7CB, 8CB, and 5CB/8CB(0.50/0.50)
 - This repo adds bulk input files for 6CB, 7CB, 8CB, and 5CB/8CB(0.50/0.50)